 The song tempo starts at 104 bpm and ends at 116 bpm (almost House).

-The last 12 notes of the song are from Ode to Joy (you’ll hear it now you know it’s there).
+The last 12 notes are from Beethoven’s Ode to Joy (you’ll hear it now you know it’s there).

 Some answers to questions I’ve been asked so far.

 It’s a tune I started writing in my Melbourne bedroom in 1992 and had forgotten about until early 2016, when the European Commission in Brussels asked my digital agency to develop a campaign for a New Narrative for Europe.
 I initially pitched the song as a way to connect with Europeans who otherwise have no interest in the EU.
 But once we started production, I realised The Europe Song was going to take on a life of its own.
 Sure enough, karaoke clips and cover versions of the song have started popping up around Europe.
 Robert Schuman, “Father of Europe”, said “the European spirit signifies being conscious of belonging to a cultural family”.
 The Europe Song makes me — and I hope you — feel like family.